shullmb/theftmap/README.md

     // use async to return an array of bike objects to create entries in db async.parallel(async.reflectAll(individualBikeRequests), (err, results) => {
-        // lodash method to return any falsey values let bikes = _.compact(results);
+        // lodash method to remove any falsey values let bikes = _.compact(results);
         bikes.forEach( (bike) => {
             // find or create bike with same bikeIndexId